stevus/web-browser/README.md

 ### Creating the CSSOM Tree

-The CSSOM tree maintaings the knowledge of all styles of the DOM tree so long as a rule has been specified in external, inline or embedded CSS.
+The [CSSOM Tree](https://www.w3.org/TR/cssom-1/) maintaings the knowledge of all styles of the DOM tree so long as a rule has been specified in external, inline or embedded CSS.

 ```
 body {